michelruizfuentes/michelruizfuentes/README.md

  ### 💻 Contact Information

-You can reach me at mruizfuentes@smith.edu.
-Thank you for visiting my page!
+You can contact me at mruizfuentes@smith.edu

 <!--
 **michelruizfuentes/michelruizfuentes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.